enyojs/ares-project/hermes/README.md

 While authentications token are generally used by the Node.js-based Ares services (rather than by the Ares client application runnin in the Browser), the server server stores them locally:  they ares stored in the Browser sandbox (cookies, localStorage etc) and passed to the service when needed.

-The elements of the authentication token that are tight to the server (rather than to the end-user) are set on the server in the `"auth":{}` of `ide.json`, for each service.
+The elements of the authentication token that are tight to the server (rather than to the end-user) are set on the server in the `"auth":{...}` of `ide.json`, for each service.
 This section is saved under `localStorage` key `com.hp.ares.services.<service name>.auth` in the Browser.
 The value associated with this key expands as the user feeds necessary credentails to each service.

-The actual properties stored within each `"auth":{}` are essentially service-specific.
+The actual properties stored within each `"auth":{...}` are essentially service-specific.

 **NOTE:** The `localStorage` values are not encrypted.
 This could be changed if proven to be useful.